Heyloyalty/HL-phpclient/README.md

 Accounts
 Account users

-This client contains all methods for interacting with Heyloyalty api except the import method on lists, it will be included along with examples soon.
+This client contains all methods for interacting with Heyloyalty api.

 ## Installation